gustaveroussy/EaCoN/README.md

 ### **MICROARRAY-SPECIFIC**

-While the current EaCoN package is the core of the process and will straitfully work for WES data, multiple other packages are needed to properly handle Affymetrix microarray : APT (affymetrix power tools), designs and corresponding annotations (genome build, Affymetrix annotation databases) ; others are required for the (re)normalization, especially pre-computed GC% or Wavetracks.
+While the current EaCoN package is the core of the process and will straightly work for WES data, multiple other packages are needed to properly handle Affymetrix microarray : APT (affymetrix power tools), designs and corresponding annotations (genome build, Affymetrix annotation databases) ; others are required for the (re)normalization, especially pre-computed GC% or Wavetracks.

 #### **ALL AFFYMETRIX MICROARRAYS**